On the data-driven description of lattice materials mechanics: Introduction

-This way, we provide the maximum physical knowledge without directly feeding the (assembled) stiffness matrix of the structure.
-However, the previous perspective lacks topological information on the structures, hence the exploration of architectures accounting for the connectivity of the nodes as the training model, like GNN.
+This way, we provide the maximum physical knowledge without directly feeding the (assembled) stiffness matrix of the structure,aiming at bringing a physics-informed prior to address the problem.However, the previous perspective lacks topological information on the structures, hence the exploration of architectures accounting for the connectivity of the nodes as the training model, like GNN.
 With a graph-level regression GNN, we show an even higher level of accuracy using only as input the coordinates of the nodes, the connectivity, and properties of the members.
 We note that whereas DNNs explain better what it means to learn the material, GNNs succeed in learning the structure.
 Taking all the previous into account, we derive a model for computing effective properties, improving the commonly used models that are based on empirical exponential laws relating the stiffness to strut radius, i.e., the relative density of the cell \cite{Meza2017}.
 In fact, due to the non-bijectivity of the model, the density can be considered an extra degree of freedom.

-Once surrogate models of sufficient quality are obtained, the inverse analysis might be performed by efficiently (forward-)evaluating a large number of samples.
-Furthermore, the non-bijectivity of the problem allows for multiple lattices behaving similarly, thus leaving room to optimize a second variable, such as the weight of the structure, in the subsequent multi-objective optimization problem that might be addressed making use of Pareto optimality \cite{boyd2004convex}.
+Once surrogate models of sufficient quality are obtained, the inverse analysis might be performed by efficiently (forward-)evaluating a large number of samples,bypassing the computational expensive step of solving the equilibrium equation.Furthermore, the non-bijectivity of the problem allows for multiple lattices behaving similarly, thus leaving room to optimize a second variable, such as the weight of the structure, in the subsequent multi-objective optimization problem that might be addressed making use of Pareto optimality \cite{boyd2004convex}.
 This addresses the issue of multiscale optimization proposed in \cite{ben2023topology}, with the advantage of replacing the macro-to-micro step dependent on empirical laws in the latter with the forward-evaluation of the derived surrogate models proposed in this paper.

+As a summary, this paper provides a novel bottom-up methodology i.e., particular to general, from the design of the metamaterial's architecture to the \textit{offline} data-driven description of its properties -- namely its equivalent Young's modulus $E_{z}^{\rm eq}$ -- robust enough to tackle both periodic and aperiodic layouts by means of several ML techniques, comparing their performance and reinforcing the idea of GNNs as the most efficient.